SAP/abap-cleaner/docs/rules/UnusedVariablesRule.md

     DATA lv_only_assigned TYPE i.
     " TODO: variable is assigned but only used in commented-out code (ABAP cleaner) DATA lv_assigned_but_used_incomment TYPE i.

+    " with the ##NEEDED pragma, an unused variable will be kept and no TODO added;
-    DATA lv_unused_but_needed TYPE string ##NEEDED.
+    " the pragma also prevents a warning from the Extended Check (SLIN) DATA lv_unused_but_needed TYPE string ##NEEDED.

 *    FIELD-SYMBOLS: <ls_commented_out> LIKE LINE OF its_table,